mgperry/regulation-pwm-tools/README.md

 scan a nucleotide sequence in one pass.
 This is a bit fiddly, since the scanner is not strand-aware, and returns hits by motif order.
-I've taken a similar approach to the `moods-py` script we use in regulation, but this is wrapped up so that the `.scan()` method takes a python string and outputs a list of `TFBS`s (small dataclass, effectively just a `BED` row, tuples might be faster).
+I've taken a similar approach to the `moods-py` script we use in regulation, but this is wrapped up so that the `.scan()` method takes a `pyfaidx.Sequence` and outputs a list of `TFBS`s (small dataclass, effectively just a `BED` row, tuples might be faster).

 There is also a cli `scan` command, which should be very similar to the `moods-py` script,